 The kind of hypnotherapy practised by many Victorian hypnotists, including James Braid and Hippolyte Bernheim, generally employed direct idea of sign removal, with some use of restorative relaxation and occasionally reluctance to alcohol, drugs, when dealing with dependency and hypnotherapy, and so on

-Paul Smith, a qualified and certified clinical hypnotherapist in Sydney Australia, uses Ericksonian hypnotherapy with very good success in his practice in Norwest servicing Sydney and Willoughby, North Willoughby, Roseville, Artarmon, Castle Cove, Lane Cove North, Willoughby East, Chatswood West, Middle Cove, Lane Cove near Chatswood treatment for concerns like stress and anxiety, depression, weight loss, PTSD and other mental health concerns can be managed using psychotherapy and clinical hypnotherapy.
+Paul Smith, a certified and certified clinical hypnotherapist in Sydney Australia, uses Ericksonian hypnotherapy with very good success in his practice in Norwest servicing Sydney and Willoughby, North Willoughby, Roseville, Artarmon, Castle Cove, Lane Cove North, Willoughby East, Chatswood West, Middle Cove, Lane Cove near Chatswood treatment for concerns like stress and anxiety, depression, weight loss, PTSD and other mental health concerns can be managed using psychotherapy and clinical hypnotherapy.

 an approach rather comparable in some regards to some variations of hypnotherapy, claimed that they had actually designed the work of Erickson extensively and assimilated it into their technique.
 Weitzenhoffer challenged whether NLP bears any authentic resemblance to Erickson’s work.
-However, it is extensively known and accepted that by blending NLP, psychotherapy and clinical hypnotherapy, the outcomes can be significant and impactful.
-As a qualified NLP practitioner Paul Smith from Norwest wellbeing offers this technique to clients
+However, it is extensively known and accepted that by blending NLP, psychotherapy and clinical hypnotherapy, the results can be significant and impactful.
+As a certified NLP practitioner Paul Smith from Norwest wellbeing offers this technique to clients

 Cognitive-behavioural hypnotherapy (CBH) is an integrated mental treatment utilising clinical hypnosis and cognitive behavioural treatment (CBT).
 With the use of CBT, in conjunction with hypnotherapy, might lead to higher treatment efficiency.
 A meta-analysis of 8 different kinds of research study revealed: “a 70% higher enhancement” for patients undergoing an integrated treatment to those using CBT just.